High-Speed DSL Internet Access

 ||We don't have the resources to help debug home network problems, but please

-for tips and advice from other NCF members.
+visit the NCF's DSL Help Desk or Help Desk for tips and advice from other NCF members.
 (Please contribute your ideas

 there too -- it's a way you can help make Ottawa a better place.)